We have information you must know before you buy the Aurora.

 We will not spam you, and will never sell your email.
 You may unsubscribe at any time.

-The new Aurora is notably more nimble than Buick's LeSabre and Cadillac's DeVille, and it feels smaller and lighter on its feet than the Pontiac Bonneville.
+Aurora was completely redesigned for 2001 (and there was no 2000 model).
+Trimmer dimensions and redesigned suspensions improved handling and stability, while new lightweight engines improved fuel efficiency.
+The Aurora is notably more nimble than the Buick LeSabre and Cadillac DeVille, and it feels smaller and lighter on its feet than the Pontiac Bonneville.

-Moving from a stop, the steering feels super-light.
-Parking is a one-finger operation here.
+The steering feels super-light.
+Parking requires no effort.
 When you couple that behavior with the smaller size of the new Aurora, it makes you feel like you could thread a needle with this luxury sedan.